-Prof. Dr. Bernd Stecker: I would liken it to the following principle: don't slaughter your cow if you want it A company like MEYER WERFT that builds cruise to give milk tomorrow.
-The point is that whatever you do, ships is closely associated with the tourism and leiyour actions must allow future generations to live in an sure industry.
-How far has the sector come? intact environment and an economically stable and just social system.
-It is generally accepted that there are three Prof. Dr. Bernd Stecker: Sustainability is becoming a facdimensions of sustainability, each of which are accorded tor of increasing importance and not just because of the equal value: ecological compatibility, social justice and major challenges facing the cruise ship industry.
-There are economic performance ability.
-In the latter case, the fomany companies that treat CSR as a central theme in their cus is on far-sighted economic management rather than corporate policy.
-However, there is often a lot of so-called short-term profits.
-There is also a fourth level that refers "green washing", but all efforts made must be meant serito institutional sustainability. ously and they must undergo onward development.
+Prof. Dr. Bernd Stecker: I would liken it to the following principle: don't slaughter your cow if you want it to give milk tomorrow.
+The point is that whatever you do, your actions must allow future generations to live in an intact environment and an economically stable and just social system.
+It is generally accepted that there are three dimensions of sustainability, each of which are accorded equal value: ecological compatibility, social justice and economic performance ability.
+In the latter case, the focus is on far-sighted economic management rather than short-term profits.
+There is also a fourth level that refers to institutional sustainability.